wp-plugins/bepro-listings/readme.txt

 Thats it, everything works on one page (**google maps**, listings, categories, search, etc).
 When you are ready for *custom configurations*, we have a plethora of extra shortcodes and options.
 If you prefer an alternative to the DIY method, check out our **$1 one dollar wordpress themes** and **wordpress support** available on our website.

-Remember, unlike other solutions, just about everything in BePro Listings can be set to an **off state** i.e. removed.
-So, if your solution does not need **Google Maps**, ajax, or cost related info, then simply turn off the options in the admin.
-Then use the shortcodes that do focus on your needs.

-= TRUE FREEDOM! =
+= QUICK FACTS =

-Don't be locked down by popular **"theme frameworks"** and **toolsets**.
-Our codebase is extreamly flexible, inviting customizaion, extention, and unique mashups which **simulate any Directory**.

-1. Don't like our gallery?
-Simply use another or interface with ours.
-Don't like our video player... document reader... audio player... etc

-2. The listings and detail pages are templates.
-Yes, they can be rearanged, sections removed, and be completely restyled.
-Thats why you can use this plugin for so many different listing niches

-3. Our addons all communicate.
-You can create a new addon which can communicate with them too.
+1. Yes you can charge users to post with the base free plugin.
+We offer membership addons for limiting features by level
+2. Yes the free version is multisite compatible.
+Alternatively, we offer an addon to feature multiple directory types on one domain
+3. Yes everything has its own template which explains how we can simular any directory and you can remove and add/edit/rememove any feature

 = Popular Uses =

 BePro Listings can be integrated into your current **theme** and simulate any directory type.
-Configure options affecting, search/filter, front end submission, detail pages and more.
-With our profile shortcode, you can allow your members to control their own submissions (add/edit/delete).
+D Configure options affecting, search/filter, front end submission, detail pages and more.
+With our profile shortcode, you can allow your members to control their own submissions (add/edit/delete). id we mention you can **make money** with it too?
 Look at some of the ways people are using the plugin:

-	* Paid Listings - Use our s2member or PMPro addons to charge users for listing on your website
+	* Paid Listings - Charge users points to post.
+Or use one of our membership addons to limit listings and features by level
 	* Store Finder - List your store or shop branches including, location and contact details
 	* Directory - Employee, staff, members, pets, Business, Job Search, Job Board, or any other type of directory listings site
 	* Vehicles - List your dealer inventory, cars, trucks, boats, planes etc. Or use geo features for Fleet Tracking